fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

 ```

 <!-- Ensimmäisellä rivillä etsitään komennon [parent](https://docs.cypress.io/api/commands/parent.htm) tekstin <i>second note</i> sisältävän elementin vanhemman alla oleva nappi ja painetaan sitä.
 Toinen rivi varmistaa, että napin teksti muuttuu. -->
-In the first line we use the [parent](https://docs.cypress.io/api/commands/parent.htm) command to access the parent element of the element containing <i>second note</i> and find the button from within it.
+In the first line, we use the [parent](https://docs.cypress.io/api/commands/parent.htm) command to access the parent element of the element containing <i>second note</i> and find the button from within it.
 Then we click the button, and check that the text on it changes.

 <!-- Huomaa, että napin etsimiseen käytetään komentoa [find](https://docs.cypress.io/api/commands/find.html#Syntax).
 Komento [cy.get](https://docs.cypress.io/api/commands/get.html) ei sovellu tähän tilanteeseen, sillä se etsii elementtejä aina <i>koko</i> sivulta ja palauttaisi nyt kaikki sovelluksen viisi nappia. -->
 Note that we use the command [find](https://docs.cypress.io/api/commands/find.html#Syntax) to search for the button.
 We cannot use [cy.get](https://docs.cypress.io/api/commands/get.html) here, because it always searches from the <i>whole</i> page and would return all 5 buttons on the page.

 <!-- Testissä on ikävästi copypastea, rivien alku eli napin etsivä koodi on sama.  -->
-Unfortunately we have some copypaste in the tests now, because the code for searching for the right button is always the same.
+Unfortunately, we have some copypaste in the tests now, because the code for searching for the right button is always the same.
 <!-- Tälläisissä tilanteissa on mahdollista hyödyntää komentoa [as](https://docs.cypress.io/api/commands/as.html):  -->
-In these kinds of situations it is possible to use the [as](https://docs.cypress.io/api/commands/as.html) command:
+In these kinds of situations, it is possible to use the [as](https://docs.cypress.io/api/commands/as.html) command:

 ```js
 it.only('other of those can be made important', function () {